Shun1124/BScACS-Major-Project/README.md

 2. Specify a threshold for non-critical alerts if needed.
 3. Click **Save Settings** to update your preferences.
 Once saved, alerts will be sent via SMS and email when critical registry key changes occur.

+### Step 4: Search Historical Data (Optional)
+1. Use the search bar in the application to filter and view logged changes.

 ## Testing the Project
 Here are a few test cases to verify the project works as expected: